Market Sizing: Numerical Narratives

 I have met so many young entrepreneurs who tell me, “we don’t need business plans anymore, there a waste!
 We’re going to put our product out there and fail fast!”... or they tell me, “we’ll launch a bunch of products and see what works.”
 That is the old “throw spaghetti against the wall and see what sticks” approach.
 It’s intellectually lazy and I doubt many great companies are born this way.

-We definitely agree with Mark's view.
-In fact our plans are extensive and they take time and money to create for one reason: the goal is to never fail.
-Of course most of the venture community (and the broader innovation community) thinks this is impossible, but as we have shown with over two-decades of successful product launches, it is possible by using scientific methods to understand markets and customer needs.
+I definitely agree with Mark's view.
+In fact, business plans are extensive and they take time and money to create for one reason: the goal is to never fail by reducing as much risk as possible before investing in development.
+Of course most of the venture community (and the broader innovation community) thinks this is impossible, but jobs-to-be-done innovation has shown it is possible by using scientific methods to understand markets and customer needs and significantly reduce venture risk.
 The problem is not with the idea of creating a business plan, it is with the inputs to the plan.
 The inputs (i.e. the definition of a market and a customer need) have to change, otherwise creating the plan will not result in a higher chance of success.

-In our model, we use what we call a "zero burn" model.
+A better, lower risk model would be a "zero burn" model.
 In the traditional model capital is invested in overhead and development ("burn") to build and launch a product idea.
 The fail fast model just tries to accelerate this by launching multiple products with less capital, but the process is fundamentally the same.
-As Peter Drucker said, "There is nothing so useless as doing efficiently that which should not be done at all."

 Top 12 Mistakes (3,4, 5)

 I wanted to continue my analysis of Marty Cagan's Top 12 Product Management Mistakes.
-I already analyzed the first two mistakes here, and I included an introduction to our ODI terms.
+I already analyzed the first two mistakes here, and I included an introduction to jobs-to-be-done terms.
 I think it is helpful to look at the rest of the mistakes and offer ODI-based solutions.

 Mistake 3.
 Confusing Yourself With Your Customer

 Marty identifies the third mistake as thinking "of yourself as more like the target customer than you are."
 This is a good mistake to avoid, but there are two dimensions to this mistake.
 The first is the functional job that the customers are trying to get done.
-Without a detailed understanding of the job, all the process steps in the job map, and all of the outcomes, it is almost impossible to make sure that your solution will meet the customer needs.
+Without a detailed understanding of the job, all the process steps in the job, and all of the needs in the job, it is almost impossible to make sure that your solution will meet the customer needs.
 The second is the consumption chain jobs (install, interface, learn-to-use, maintain, etc.).
 In this mistake, Marty is really talking about the consumption chain jobs (the "usability" in Marty's terms).

 Confusing yourself with your customer is only part of the reason usability testing fails to uncover flaws in the product.
-The real reason is because the product does not satisfy the functional job and it outcomes.
+The real reason is because the product does not satisfy the functional job and the needs.
 Customers don't buy product to interface with them or to learn to use them.
 They buy products to get a functional job done.
 So it is no surprise that usability testing, no matter how much of it you do, fails to prevent a flawed product launch.
-What is needed is testing of the features against the outcomes in order to validate that the feature satisfies the functional job's outcomes.
-And because outcomes are metrics, satisfaction levels can be measured accurately.
+What is needed is testing of the features against the needs in order to validate that the feature satisfies the functional job's needs.
+And because needs in the job are metrics, satisfaction levels can be measured accurately.

 Continue reading "Top 12 Mistakes (3,4, 5)" »